genomicsclass/leanpub/manuscript/getting_started.md

 ## [7] "README"                       "spider_wolff_gorb_2013.csv"
 ```

-And now we are ready to read-in the file:
+And now we are ready to read in the file:

 ```r
 filename <- file.path(dir,"extdata/femaleMiceWeights.csv")
 dat <- read.csv(filename)
 ```